-Oatly is a global inspiration regarding their climate strategy and communication.
-Since their initial boom, Oatly made noise challenging the entire food industry to show their numbers – and you may imagine which numbers they are referring to: Climate Footprints.
+Oatly is a global inspiration regarding its climate strategy and communication.
+Since its initial boom, Oatly made noise challenging the entire food industry to show their numbers – and you may imagine which numbers they are referring to: Climate Footprints.
 Presently, Oatly is a challenger turned trendsetter and no one in the food industry is left wondering why – but many are wondering how.
 So, we asked!

 We spoke with Annika Hansson, Sustainability Reporting Senior Manager at Oatly, to pick her brain, peek into Oatly’s vision and frankly, just fuse our inspiration.

 For Oatly, sustainability is fundamental.
 They exist to drive the plant-based revolution – make shifting the scale towards a plant-based diet easy and delicious.
 Why?
 Because a shift to a plant-based diet will massively reduce the climate footprints from food!
 Annika explains that the easy way to do this is to simplify choosing plant-based alternatives; the extreme way is being left with no choice but to eliminate certain food categories altogether.
 So why not make this choice easier and transparent by making delicious products with a lesser impact on the planet?

 How can we impact consumers to drive the change?
 We wanted the consumers to understand the climate footprint of food and to make it easy to eat better and live healthier lives without recklessly taxing the planet’s resources in the process.